swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

 Bash shell uses the notion of a "home directory" which is typically the directory a user is in when they first log in to a Linux server or start a Cygwin window, for example.

-Th home directory can be returned to at any time:
+The home directory can be returned to at any time.
 ::

   cd

-To see the path to the current directory, in this case the home directory:
+To see the path to the current directory, in this case the home directory.
 ::

  pwd